 Rick Mastracchio / NASA

-The lights of London (at left) and Paris glow in a view captured from the International Space Station.
+The lights of London and Paris glow in a view captured from the International Space Station.
 The station's robotic arm looms in the foreground.
 NASA astronaut Rick Mastracchio's Twitter picture has been rotated 180 degrees to produce this perspective.

 Paris earns its reputation as the "City of Light" in this night view from the International Space Station — but off to the left, London gets its share of the orbital spotlight as well.
 "We now have incredible night passes over Europe," NASA astronaut Rick Mastracchio reported as he shared this picture via Twitter on Monday.
 "City lights and stars make beautiful show."